 Let’s talk about bridal shower games.
 In theory, they’re fun.
-You’re playing, drinking mimosas (YAS) with some of your favorite friends and family members, celebrating love (yaaay), and you probably have an excuse to wear some super-extra, lacey-ass “The Ladies Who Lunch” appropriate ensemble, which, honestly, we don’t get enough in this day and age.
+You’re playing, drinking mimosas, with some of your favorite friends and family members, celebrating love, and you probably have an excuse to wear some super-extra, lacey “The Ladies Who Lunch” appropriate ensemble, which, honestly, we don’t get enough in this day and age.
 Win-win-win, right?

-Then why do I find myself trying to hide out under the punch table whenever it strikes game-time o’clock at a bridal shower?
+Then why do I find myself trying to hide out under the punch table whenever it strikes bridal shower game-time o’clock?

-The problem isn’t (entirely) that I’m a boozehounding, anti-game Scrooge, but more that I—and mostly everyone else—can’t quite manage to muster up a huge fund of excitement for, like, wrapping my friends in toilet paper wedding dresses.
+The problem isn’t that I’m an anti-bridal shower game Scrooge, but more that I—and mostly everyone else—can’t quite manage to muster up a huge fund of excitement for, like, wrapping my friends in toilet paper wedding dresses.
 Or playing innuendo-laced word games about the honeymoon.
 Or participating in some torturous “relay race” that involves grabbing marshmallows out of trail mix with chopsticks.
 (It’s a thing.
 And it’s terrible.)

-So maybe you are planning a shower, and bridal shower games have been requested, but you don’t want… you know… terrible ones.
-Well, I’ve got you covered.
+So maybe you are planning a shower, and bridal shower games have been requested, but you don’t want… you know… awful ones.
+Well, we’ve got you covered.
 Here are a few bridal shower game ideas we’ll all actually get excited about playing.
-Gasp, right?
 Consider these games worthy of that “The Ladies Who Lunch” dress you finally got an excuse to wear.